nagibshah/12-factor-java-workshop/{{cookiecutter.project_name}}/labguide/labguide.md

 In this section, you will upload an image to test the system end-to-end.
 Note that no real processing will occur - you need to implement the relevant AWS Lambda functions and the AWS Step Function before  the system will correctly identify number plates.
 This test will simply confirm that the components are functioning as expected before we move ahead.

-54. We have provided a set of test number plates that you can download to your AWS Cloud9 IDE.
-Run the following commands from your AWS Cloud9 IDE terminal window to retrieve the images:
+54. We have provided a set of test number plates with this bundle that you can utilise to simulate a vehicle passing under a toll gantry.
+Notice the numberplates folder in `~/environment/{{cookiecutter.project_name}}/numberplates`.

-    ```bash
-    cd ~/environment/{{cookiecutter.project_name}}
-    aws s3 cp s3://awlarau-workshops-us-east-1/12FactorWorkshop/numberplates.zip  ~/environment/{{cookiecutter.project_name}}/numberplates.zip
-    unzip ~/environment/{{cookiecutter.project_name}}/numberplates.zip
-    rm ~/environment/{{cookiecutter.project_name}}/numberplates.zip
-    ```

 55. To simulate a car passing through a toll gate gantry, we will upload an image of a number plate to the S3 bucket that has been configured to trigger the AWS Step Function in the *Acquire* component.
 Upload an image using the following command: